Mass and distance of AGN black holes from warped accretion disks: Discussion and conclusions

-Thus, the obtained closed formulas (\ref{eq:Dsolita})-(\ref{eq:Msolita}) constitute the main contribution of this work since they allow the characterization of the principal characteristics of a supermassive BH, expressing its mass and distance from Earth in the language of purely measurable astrophysical quantities.
+The obtained closed formulas (\ref{eq:Dsolita})-(\ref{eq:Msolita}) constitute the main contribution of this work since, in principle, they allow the characterization of the principal parameters of a supermassive BH, expressing its mass and distance from Earth in the language of purely measurable astrophysical quantities.
+The decoupling of these quantities arises thanks to the addition of the simplest version of a disk warping to the relativistic model for the frequency shift given by Eqs. (\ref{eq:R})-(\ref{eq:x}).

+Notwithstanding, it is worth noting that in this particular model, the expressions for $M$ and $D$ exhibit degeneracy in the warping parameters $\theta_1$ and $di/dr$, which limits their immediate applicability in astrophysical megamaser systems.
+Nevertheless, this modeling can be further developed to incorporate more realistic megamaser configurations where this degeneracy is not present, rendering models that could prove applicable in the near future.

-These results are relevant due to the fact that with this megamaser based method, the use of the scale ladder for distance measurements at cosmological scales is dispensed, implying the bypass of increasing uncertainties because only a single distance measurement to the galaxy hosting the BH is performed \cite{MCPXIII}.
-This is in contrast with methods employing standard candles, where strong assumptions about their cosmological environment are made and therefore, big uncertainties must be handled.
+These results could be relevant due to the fact that with this megamaser based method, the use of the scale ladder for distance measurements at cosmological scales is dispensed, implying the bypass of increasing uncertainties because only a single distance measurement to the galaxy hosting the BH is performed \cite{MCPXIII}.
+This is in contrast with methods employing standard candles, where strong assumptions about their cosmological environment are made and, therefore, big uncertainties must be handled.

-On the other hand, the mass determination of astrophysical AGN BHs is crucial for understanding their intrinsic physical properties as well as the evolution of their host galaxy.
+On the other hand, we would like to finally remark that the mass determination of astrophysical AGN BHs is crucial for understanding their intrinsic physical properties as well as the evolution of their host galaxy.
 In this sense, it seems that supermassive BHs represent gravitational centers that become heavier in time in order to hold the structure of galaxies against the tendency of their dissolution caused by the expansion of the universe \cite{Farrah2023a,Farrah2023b}.